Elihu (biblical figure)

-Elihu (אֱלִיהוּא ’Ĕlīhū’, 'my God is he') is a critic of Job and his three friends in the Hebrew Bible's Book of Job.
+Elihu (אֱלִיהוּא, 'my God is he') is a critic of Job and his three friends in the Hebrew Bible's Book of Job.
 He is said to have been the son of Barachel and a descendant of Buz, who may have been from the line of Abraham (Genesis 22:20–21 mentions Buz as a nephew of Abraham).